 A Final Note

 Any licensed driver will tell you that you will never face a driving situation as complicated, nerve-wracking, and time-consuming as getting your license.
-By no means should you let your guard down once you’re behind the wheel but, rest assured.
-You’ll never face anything on the road that will compare with the process it took to get you your license.
+By no means should you let your guard down once you’re behind the wheel, but rest assured.
+You’ll never face anything on the road that compares with the process it took to get your license.

 Good luck as you work your way through this.
 Can’t wait to see you out on the road!